RahmaBahgat/DataStructuresProblems/README.md

 ## Problem 2: AVL Tree Address Book

+### Overview:
+This problem implements a contact management system (address book) using an **AVL Tree** (a self-balancing binary search tree).
+Each contact contains an ID, name, phone number, and email address.
+The system supports insert, search, delete, and list operations, with all contacts kept balanced by the AVL tree properties.

+The application reads user actions (e.g., add, delete, search) from an input file (`inputProblem2.txt`) and writes all output (including tree structure, errors, and search results) to an output file (`outputProblem2.txt`).

+### Approach:
+- The contacts are stored in an AVL tree ordered by unique ID.
+- The AVL Tree auto-balances itself on every insert and delete to maintain O(log n) time complexity.
+- Each node contains:
+  - `id`, `name`, `phone`, `email`
+  - Left and right pointers
+  - Height for balancing

+- **Functions Implemented**:
+  - `insert()`: Adds a new contact while maintaining balance.
+  - `deleteContact()`: Deletes a contact and re-balances the tree.
+  - `search()`: Looks for a contact by ID.
+  - `listContacts()`: In-order traversal (prints sorted contacts).
+  - `printTree()`: Prints the current tree structure rotated 90 degrees.
+  - `checkBalance()`, `leftRotate()`, `rightRotate()`: Maintain AVL properties.

+- Input/output redirection is used to read from a file instead of manual input:
+  - If the input file is not found, the program displays an error and exits.

+### Code Structure:
+- `Contact`: Struct representing each node in the AVL tree.
+- Functions for AVL insertions, deletions, rotations, and utility operations.
+- Main function displays a menu and processes commands from `inputProblem2.txt`.

+### Input File Format: inputProblem2.txt

 ## Problem 3: Minimum Segment Flips
 ###Overview:
 This problem involves finding the minimum number of segment flips required to convert a binary array into an array of all 1s.
 Each flip toggles (0 → 1 or 1 → 0) a continuous segment of length k in the array.
 If it is impossible to convert the entire array to all 1s using such flips, the result should be -1.